Pull to refresh

 Overview

-For nearly two decades, Hudson Yards has been New York City's defining megaproject: 28 acres of towers, retail, and public space built on a deck over active rail lines on Manhattan's far West Side.
+For nearly two decades, Hudson Yards has been a major New York City megaproject: 28 acres of towers, retail, and public space built on a deck over active rail lines on Manhattan's far West Side.
 The eastern half is largely complete.
 The western half — 4,000 planned apartments anchored by a $2 billion publicly financed platform — just lost its political champion.

-On April 24, 2026, Mayor Zohran Mamdani's office said he is 'not actively engaged in negotiations to move this project forward.'
-That stance freezes a financing structure his predecessor Eric Adams negotiated with Related Companies, in which the city would issue roughly $2 billion in debt to build the deck and Related would repay it through discounted property taxes over decades.
+On April 24, 2026, Mayor Zohran Mamdani's office said he's 'not actively engaged in negotiations to move this project forward.'
+That freezes the financing structure his predecessor Eric Adams negotiated with Related Companies: roughly $2 billion in city debt to build the deck, repaid through discounted property taxes over decades.
 Without the platform, no construction can begin.

 Why it matters